Beet microgreens are often labeled as moderately difficult to grow. But their earthy flavor is well worth the trouble of growing them.

 Our prices are as competitive as the larger seed sellers.
 We also have our own soil, microgreen kits, and trays!

 What do you think?
 Leave a Comment

 Let us know your experience with beet microgreens.

-Do you pre-soak your seeds prior to sowing?
+Do you pre-soak your seeds before sowing?

-Leave a comment below we love to know!
+Leave a comment below; we love to know!

 Have a Question?

 If you have any questions about pre-soaking beet microgreen seeds or any other questions on microgreens, please comment below or reach out to me using the Ask a Question page.

 2 thoughts on “Beet Microgreens – Does Soaking the Seeds Improve Germination?”